 Fax: +44 (0)20 7184 9494

 2. Professional standards and qualifications

-The Online Doctor service involves the provision of information, advice, counselling, testing and treatment for a range of medical conditions.
-To ensure quality care, our doctors will also follow up with some patients.
-Services are provided by qualified doctors registered with the UK’s General Medical Council.
-LloydsPharmacy Online Doctor's registration with the Care Quality Commission, the English regulator of health care services, permits our service to prescribe medicines and testing services without meeting patients face to face.
-LloydsPharmacy Online Doctor's registration number with the Care Quality Commission is 1-101725251.
-All our doctors comply with the General Medical Council Guidelines on remote prescribing and the Essential Standards of Quality and Safety as interpreted by the Care Quality Commission.
-Copies of these can be found by clicking on the relevant link.
+The Online Doctor service involves the provision of information, advice, testing and treatment for a range of medical conditions.
+To ensure quality care, our clinicians will also follow up with some patients.
+Services are provided by qualified doctors and independent prescribing pharmacists (collectively ‘clinicians’) who are registered with the General Medical Council or the General Pharmaceutical Council in the UK.
+LloydsPharmacy Online Doctor is registered with the Care Quality Commission, the English independent healthcare regulator, under registration number 1-101725251.
+This registration permits us to prescribe medicines and provide testing services without meeting patients face to face.
+Additionally LloydsPharmacy Online Doctor is registered with The Regulation and Quality Improvement Authority, the Northern Irish independent healthcare regulator, under registration number 11992.
+All of our clinicians comply with the requirements of their professional bodies, the standards set by the healthcare regulators we are registered with and, importantly, the General Medical Council guidelines on remote prescribing.
+Full details of our registrations and how we are regulated are here.

 3. Privacy and security